dOpensource/dsiprouter/docs/use-cases.rst

 12. Click Submit and Apply Config button.

-You can test chanSIP is valid by configuring a softphone or a hard phone.
+You can validate incoming/outgoing calls by configuring a softphone or a hard phone.
 Below is an example using a softphone:
 In this example we are using Zoiper.
 Once you’ve downloaded Zoiper application on your PC or smart device you would enter:

 ==================   ============
 Field                Value
 ==================   ============
-Username             extension@<siptrunkipaddress
+Username             <extension>@<siptrunkipaddress>
-secret               Password of that extension
+secret               <Password of that extension>
+Proxy		     <IP address of your dsiprouter>
 ==================   ============